Activities in old age - how to stay fit and healthy

 Gardening

-The therapeutic benefits of gardening are widely scientifically proven.
-Not only is it fun for seniors, but it also provides moderate exercise, stimulates the mind and allows individuals to connect with nature.
-In fact, gardening is the most popular leisure activity among seniors aged 65 and over.
+The therapeutic benefits of gardening are well-documented by science.
+Not only is it enjoyable for seniors, but it also provides moderate exercise, stimulates the mind, and allows individuals to connect with nature.
+In fact, gardening is the most popular leisure activity among seniors aged 65 and older.

 Yoga